-Information System Planning Level Activities Stakeholders Demand assessment, education regarding options and potential Political Generating support, approval, and resources Design System design, identify system requirements, story telling Users and participants Training, obtaining feedback, securing buy-in Application Identifying software capabilities, selecting software and applications, programming Hardware Identifying hardware capabilities, selecting and installing hardware Testing Testing the system and providing feedback Integration Creating linkages between systems Source: Author's construct
+StakeholdersDemand assessment, education regare options and potentialPoliticalGenerating support, approval, and resourcesDesignSystem design, identify system requirements, story tellingUsers and participantsTraining, obtaining feedback, securin buy-inApplicationIdentifying software capabilities, select software and applications, programmHardwareIdentifying hardware capabilities, select Design System design, identify system requirements, story telling Users and participants Training, obtaining feedback, securin buy-in Application Identifying software capabilities, selections, programm urding requirements, story telling Users and participants Training, obtaining feedback, securin buy-in Application Identifying software capabilities, selections, programm buy-in Application Identifying software capabilities, selection software and applications, programm software and applications, programm g Hardware Identifying hardware capabilities, sele - and installing hardware cting Testing Testing the system and providing feedback Integration Creating linkages between systems

 Budget-cycle planning.
 Too often, information systems planning is relegated, with other government agency planning processes, to "feeding numbers" into a biennial or annual budgeting process.
-Those plans, often created in haste and in order to satisfy the higher-level, "budget planning methodology du jour," fail to provide the detailed examination of information systems needs and possibilities.
+Those plans often created in haste and in order to satisfy the higher-level, "budget planning methodology du jour," fail to provide the detailed examination of information systems needs and possibilities.

 - Sequential replacement planning.
 In some cases, government information systems planning is reduced to a process of phased upgrades of equipment and systems judged to be in need of replacement or upgrade rather than a consideration of systems needs.
 The result is incremental budgeting and incremental improvement of existing systems and applications.
 It is difficult under this type of system to generate interest in and funding for new initiatives. - Next-technology planning.
 Information systems planning can fall victim to next-technology planning, in which technology investment decisions are essentially determined by the next generation of technology introduced by the market.
 If the technology market sequentially develops products that continue to meet agency needs, this variety of planning may work.
 At its worst, it allows the market to determine information systems directions for the agency. - "One-off" planning.
 In "one-off" planning, information systems managers are satisfied if budget planning is generally adequate-that it is one variation off from real needs.
 Planning and budget estimates may be based on incomplete data and untested assumptions.
 Once the budget is acquired, funds are shifted to attempt to meet the agency's real needs.
 In a stable environment, in which next year's information systems budget is likely to see an incremental increase over last year's, one-off budgeting may have been adequate.
-As information systems become more central to the agency's ability to deliver services and more expensive, one-off planning is less likely to be effective and less likely to be tolerated by budget managers.122 information systems with the business needs of the organization, its strategic direction, and its communications patterns.
+As information systems become more central to the agency's ability to deliver services and more expensive, one-off planning is less likely to be effective and less likely b be tolerated by budget managers.122 information systems with the business needs of the organization, its strategic direction, and its communications patterns.
 Good planning systems address human dynamics and four common myths about information systems:123